-If you are considering buying your Council property through the right to buy scheme, you will need to have been a secure Council tenant here or with another authority or with a Housing Association for at least five years.
-You may not have the right to buy if you live in sheltered accommodation.
+If you are considering buying your Council property through the right to buy scheme, you will need to have been a secure Council tenant here or with another authority or with a Housing Association for at least three years.
+You may not have the right to buy if you live in sheltered accommodation or accommodation purpose built for a disabled person.
 To find out if you can buy, you must complete an application form and after assessing your application, our tenancy services section will make a decision.

 The right to buy scheme entitles tenants to a discount on the market value of their property.
 The amount of discount will depend on how long you have been a secure tenant and whether you are buying a house/bungalow or a flat/maisonette.
-The maximum amount we are allowed to give at present is £77,900 or 70% (whichever is the lower).
+The maximum amount we are allowed to give from 6th April 2023 is £96,000 or 70% (whichever is lower).

 There are two applications forms that you must complete.
-You can contact tenancy services for the forms to be sent to you or you can download the RTB1 form (this is the standard Governement form that must be used) and Fareham Council's additional form (341 KB) yourself.
+You can contact tenancy services for the forms to be sent to you or you can download the RTB1 form (this is the standard Government form that must be used) and the additional form (573 KB) yourself.

-If you need further information, you can go online to www.gov.uk or if you would like to discuss a current application, please contact tenancy services on 01329 236100 or email email@example.com.
+If you need further information, you can visit the government website or if you would like to discuss a current application, please contact tenancy services on 01329 236100 or email firstname.lastname@example.org.

 The following information sets out the various stages of the right to buy scheme

 We use these forms to check if you have the right to buy and how much discount you are entitled to.
-You can get download both forms as mentioned above, request them to be sent to you by post from our tenancy services division, Department of Operations, Fareham Borough Council, Civic Offices, Civic Way, Fareham, PO16 7AZ.
-To do this please telephone 01329 236100 or email: firstname.lastname@example.org.
-Once you have completed both forms you will need to contact us on 01329 236100 to arrange you initial Right to Buy interview.
-This will be carried out at the Civic Offices and needs to be attended by all people being included in the Right to Buy.
+You can download both forms using the links above or request them to be sent to you by post from our tenancy services division.
+To do this please telephone 01329 236100 or email: email@example.com.
 You will need to provide photographic identification for each person who is being included in the purchase.

 Your application will be passed to our Investigations Team who will conduct various checks of the information you have supplied, for example credit checks.
-Once these checks have been concluded you will either be invited to the Council offices or visited at home for a further interview to ask you any further questions based on the checks that have been made and to verify and check how you are funding the purchase of your home to ensure that the council is not part of a financial transaction that could amount to handling the proceeds of crime (money laundering).
+You will be asked to verify how you are funding the purchase of your home to ensure that the council is not part of a financial transaction that could amount to handling the proceeds of crime (money laundering).

 Once both forms (RTB1 and the Council's additional form) have been fully checked we will send you a notice (form RTB2) to tell you if you have been given the right to buy or if not, the reason it has been denied.
 By law, we must send this information to you within four weeks of receiving your application form.
 If you are denied the right to buy you should consult your right to buy information booklet or contact our tenancy services team on 01329 236100 for further advice.